French cuisine: Late 19th century – early 20th century

-Some have speculated that a contributor to nouvelle cuisine was World War II when animal protein was in short supply during the German occupation.
-By the mid-1980s food writers stated that the style of cuisine had reached exhaustion and many chefs began returning to the haute cuisine style of cooking, although much of the lighter presentations and new techniques remained.
+Some have speculated that a contributor to the emergence of nouvelle cuisine was World War II, when animal protein was in short supply during the German occupation.
+By the mid-1980s, food writers stated that nouvelle cuisine had reached exhaustion and many chefs began returning to the haute cuisine style of cooking, although many of the lighter presentations and new techniques remained.

+Contemporary cuisine

+French cuisine continues to change and adapt.
+In the contemporary period.
+"La Bistronomie" describing a fusion of bistro and haute cuisine emerged alongside new popular foods such as the French taco, new styles of food including food trucks, growing interest in vegetarian food and increased vegetarian options, and a public interest in simpler dining options.
+These changes are alongside the incorporation and mainstreaming of dishes from immigrant communities in part shaped by immigration and global exchange.
+Culinary influences are especially strong from across the Francophone world and beyond, including North African cuisines (notably couscous, which is often cited as one of modern France’s most widely consumed dishes), Lebanese cuisine (with foods like falafel becoming widely popular), Southeast Asian traditions from countries such as Vietnam and Cambodia (including pho and banh mi), and a growing presence of African cuisines and spices in everyday French cooking.
+This transformation is tied to the French restaurant workforce with immigrants playing a major role in French commercial kitchens.
+Estimates suggest roughly twenty-five percent of chefs in France are immigrants, and in Paris about half of chefs are immigrants.
+France also continues to attract international chefs to train, who either stay in France or return to their home countries after learning French techniques.

 National cuisine

 There are many dishes that are considered part of French national cuisine today.

 A meal often consists of three courses, hors d'œuvre or entrée (introductory course, sometimes soup), plat principal (main course), fromage (cheese course) or dessert, sometimes with a salad offered before the cheese or dessert.

 The notion of a French national cuisine is understood as a set of foods that all people eat and have strong opinions about, regardless of class.
 Those who are poorer still eat the same foods as the rich, albeit less frequently.